Attracting beneficial insects

 Here is a video, showing how we put our insect hotel together.
 Remember that you can build yours any old way, but this will give you some ideas:

 I do hope you’ll consider building your own insect hotel.
-It’s a wonderful project to involve kids in, so they will gain a better understanding of the natural world… and won’t look upon insects as something to squish!
+It’s a wonderful project to involve kids in, so they will gain a better understanding of the natural world.
+Hopefully they and won’t look upon insects as something to squish!
 Insects are vital to the health of our gardens and the world around us.